katerinanavab/webdocs/docs/unit03/notes302.md

 A **card** is a container with light styling that you can place virtually any content into.
 It can make your pages look clear and cohesive!
 Plenty of styling options are available such as alignment, padding, colors, headings, and more.

 {:.highlight}
-Refer to Bootstrap's official documentation for more examples beyond those listed below: [📖 Cards](https://getbootstrap.com/docs/5.3/components/card/)
+Refer to Bootstrap's official documentation on <a href="https://getbootstrap.com/docs/5.3/components/card/"><button type="button" name="button" class="btn">📖 Cards</button></a> for more examples beyond those listed below.

 To create a basic card:
 * Apply the `.card` and `.card-body` classes to an element to create the outer card container.